fyinthesky/J2MSI-2-/README.md

 # J2MSI-2-
 change the old version to new appear, optimize,easy to use, form a simple msi installer.

+you can ask for exe or source  my e-mail is  fyinthesky@sina.com

+or leave you mail .

 follow is the screenshot: